-Whether you’re saving for retirement or have already started taking an income from your pension using drawdown, easing living costs should help preserve the value of your pot and your spending power.
+Whether you’re saving for retirement or have already started taking an income from your pension using drawdown, rising living costs can eat into the value of your pot and your spending power.

-Inflation fell to 1.7% in the 12 months to September, its lowest level for three years.
-Read more in our article Inflation drops to 1.7%.
+Inflation rose to 2.6% in the 12 months to November, up from 2.3% in October.
+Read more in our article Inflation jumps to 2.6%.

 If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.